JeremyPanggabean/JeremyPanggabean/README.md

 - 🔍 Passionate **Data Enthusiast** with strong interest in **Data Engineering, Data Analysis, and Modern Data Stack**.
 - 📊 Experienced in transforming raw data into meaningful insights through **ETL pipelines, analytics, and reporting tools**.
 - 🛠️ Exploring technologies such as **SQL, Python for analytics, Data Warehousing, and Cloud-based Data Pipelines**.
-- ⚽ A huge fan of football (Culés 🔵🔴) — always open for discussions!
+- ⚽ A huge fan of football (Culés 🔵🔴).

 ---